eacton/CAGEF/Lesson_5/Lesson_5.md

 </div>

-So our equation would now look like y = 137 + 0.2age + 1.43BMI.
-Interpreting the 0.2 slope would be the estimated increase in mean serum cholestorol over after one year holding BMI constant (for 2 subjects with the same BMI).
-This is less than our previous value of 0.31.
+Our equation would now look like $y = 137.16 + 0.20age + 1.43BMI$.

+The estimated increase in mean serum cholestorol over after one year holding BMI constant is 0.20 mg/dl.
+This increase is less than our previous value of 0.31 mg/dl.
 Why do the estimates differ?

 Before, we were not controlling for BMI.
-Our estimates of the age association for the mean increase in cholestorol is now for subjects with the same BMI and not for subjects with all BMIs.
+Our estimates of the age associated increase in mean cholestorol is now for subjects with the _same_ BMI and not for subjects with _all_ BMIs.

-Here it looks like both age and BMI are significant.
+It looks like both age and BMI are significant.
 But we might want to verify - did adding BMI actually make our model better?

 We can compare these models with the `anova` function.
-With _2 lm objects_, this function _tests the models_ against one another and prints these results in an analysis of variance table.
-(Given _1 lm object_, it will test whether model _terms_ are significant - we will be using the function in this format later.)
+The output of our model, 'mfit', is an `lm` object.
+With 2 `lm` objects, the `anova` function tests the _models_ against one another to see if their coefficients are significantly different and prints these results in an analysis of variance table.
+(Given 1 `lm` object, it will test whether model _terms_ of a model are significant - we will be using the function in this format later.)

 ```r